“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 You might start with an idea and then find your balance between the natural laziness inspired by some locations, the stress (but also the adventure) of public transport and roads, and the will to explore more of this beautiful and diverse country.

-This down here is just an outline, based on our personal experience, of a weeks itinerary in Malawi.
-It can be easily reduced to a 10-days itinerary by eliminating the time-consuming trip to Likoma.
+This is just an outline, based on our personal experience, of a week’s itinerary in Malawi.
+It can be easily reduced to a 10-day itinerary by eliminating the time-consuming trip to Likoma.

 • Day 1 – Arriving in Lilongwe